epicodus-codereview/epicodus-word_definition/README.md

 # Word Definitions App

-##### _Users can add new words and definitions as well as listing all added, August 7, 2015_
+##### _A web app to view/modify/add words and their definitions, August 7, 2015_

 #### By **_Vaughn Dice_**

 ## Description

-_Using this Word Definitions app, users can add words and their definitions.
-The homepage shows an up-to-date listing of all words added._
+_Using this Word Definitions app, users can view an up-to-date list of words.
+After clicking on a word, they can see the word's definition.
+Here, they may add one or more definitions to any word._

 ## Setup